 We do not tell people how to breed their dogs, we give our members credit for knowing what they want to achieve to suit their own situation, but we are here to offer suggestions or assistance if inexperienced or experienced breeders feel they need some advice or ideas.
-For this reason we have not laid down a 'breed standard' at this time as we accept that the different styles of Koolies suit the many and varied jobs they undertake.
+For this reason we have not laid down a 'breed standard' at this time as we accept that the different styles of Koolies suite the many and varied jobs they undertake.
 We also feel that we need to give the breed time to evolve a little before trying to mould the physical attributes to a 'standard'.
 It is however necessary for breeders to aim to improve their lines from each breeding.
 The comittment and expense of breeding deserves to bring a positive outcome.
-To assist breeders and purchasers to achieve their goals we have adopted a guide called the "The Koolie Fundamentals" which descibes clearly the points of a structurally sound working Koolie.
+To assist breeders and purchasers to achieve their goals we have adopted a guide call the "The Koolie Fundamentals" which descibes clearly the points of a structurally sound working Koolie.

 One thing we have come to realize is that Koolies all have a wonderful personality, temperament and will to work and it is our main aim to retain these attributes in our breed.

 We will not be subjecting owners and their dogs to 'instinct testing' to see if they make the grade.
 We believe the majority of Koolies have a natural instinct and will not penalize a dog because its owner has not got the skill to bring that ability to the fore or because the dog is not in a situation best suited to it being able to work.

 The club meets in February, May, July September and November, mostly at Neilborough in central Victoria.
 The grounds are very suitable in that there are very few houses in the area and the dogs and owners are able to enjoy themselves, dogs running around with their friends (once properly introduced to their companions) while owners relax with a barbeque lunch.